5 Butcher Block Countertop Ideas That Can Totally Transform Your Kitchen

 A warm alternative to the all-white kitchen trend, a butcher block countertop could be exactly what your kitchen needs—just scroll on for the proof (and plenty of design ideas) from kitchens that made wood countertops work.

 A mid-tone, almost reddish wood pairs nicely with dark kitchen cabinets.
-Streaks of light wood within the countertop keep it from feeling too dark.
+Streaks of light wood within the countertop keep it from feeling too dark and cold.

 Butcher block countertops on kitchen islands serve as contrast pieces, especially when the rest of the kitchen is more classically colored.
-Plus, renovating a kitchen island is much less challenging than a full-kitchen re-do.
+Plus, renovating a kitchen island is much less challenging and time consuming than a full-kitchen re-do.

-With white or light cabinets, a dark, single-hued wood countertop pops while feeling super elegant.
+With white or lighter cabinets, a dark, single-hued wood countertop pops while keeping the look super elegant.